MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Lots or lovelace changes/updates.
+Prepping to upgrade to 0.101.3
+* Got rid of customize.yaml, moved to individual files
 * Lots of Lovelace updates, some new integrations
 * Upgrading to 0.100.X
 * Upgrading to 0.98.5.
 Bias light automations